 The completed assessment and (if applicable) the second opinion report, will be presented to the Family Society Permanence Panel and subsequently to the Agency Decision Maker within 4 months of the prospective adopters commencing Stage Two of the assessment and approval process, unless the particular needs of the assessment demand more time.
-In such circumstances the Panel are informed of the reasons.
+In such circumstances the Panel is informed of the reasons.

 The Medical Advisor advises the Panel on the outcome of the medical report.
 The Legal Advisor advises the Panel on the significance of any legal issues arising.
 Prospective adoptive parents are encouraged to exercise their right to attend the Permanence Panel.
+Attendance is enabled via Zoom or Teams - the Agency ensures that applicants can achieve this with ease and will make alternative arrangements if this is not possible.

-Assessing Social Workers may, in some circumstances and in consultation with their Line Manager and the Director of Operations, present a short report to the Permanence Panel.
+Assessing Social Workers may, in some circumstances and in consultation with their Line Manager and the Director of Operations, present a short report to the Permanence Panel. • Adoption focus